Safety In the ER

 About a month ago I did something I swore I would never do.
 I feel asleep in my wheelchair, lost my balance, and fell on the floor.
 I sustained a spinal cord injury almost twenty-four years ago and because of sitting for so long I developed bone density issues and arthritis, particularly in the legs and hips.
 So falling can be a dangerous thing.
 Because I lack sensation in a certain capacity I can hurt myself and not know it so it is necessary to have x-rays and a CAT scan to be certain I’m unharmed.
 This means a trip to the ER.
 Today I thought I would offer a few strategies on how to navigate the world of the ER should the need arise.
 Below are a few tips for safety in the ER.
 I hope they help.

 This is never pleasant for anyone regardless of their situation and if you have spent any time around the medical profession in America you know all hospitals are not created equal.
 Some are always overcrowded and understaffed, others dirty, some brand new and spotless, some knowledgeable, some not, it runs the gamut.
 If you have a rare or unusual condition like me, even the doctors themselves may be ill-prepared.
 If you’re on Medicare or Medicaid and your regular doctor does not have privileges what do you do?

-- Be polite, cooperative, and grateful.
 You catch more flies with honey.
 ER staff work long hours in a depressing, stressful environment.
 They are understaffed and underpaid.
 Many don’t see their families for hours at a time.
 They are in the business of saving lives, give them a little grace.
 Say thank you.
 Show them your gratitude and look for ways to make their job easier.
 A little goes a long way and if you’re in a tough spot they will go the extra mile to help you.

 Thanks for reading.